 M Capital Advisors

 M Capital Advisors (aka Mastrapasqua Asset Management) is an independently owned, fee-only firm.
-Its team includes three chartered financial analysts (CFAs), a certified financial planner (CFP) and a chartered alternative investment analyst (CAIA).
+Its team includes such certifications as chartered financial analyst (CFA), certified financial planner (CFP) and chartered alternative investment analyst (CAIA).
 (Advisors may have more than one designation.)

 M Capital Advisors Background

 The oldest firm on this list, M Capital Advisors was founded in 1993.
-Chairman and Chief Investment Officer Frank Mastrapasqua has spent the better part of 45 years in financial management, with the remainder of his firm’s advisors averaging about 16 years of experience.
+Chairman and Chief Investment Officer Frank Mastrapasqua has spent the better part of 45 years in financial management, with the remainder of his firm’s advisors averaging over a decade of experience.

 M Capital says that it typically serves high-net-worth and non-high-net-worth individuals, businesses and government institutions.
 Services provided to these investors include trust planning, estate planning, strategic retirement planning, pension and profit-sharing plans, asset management and higher education preparations.